phauer/kotlin-workshop/README.md

 - Docker and Docker-Compose (for the MySQL container).
 Or you can manage your local MySQL database manually.
 - Java 8 JDK
-- IntelliJ IDEA (highly recommended) or Eclipse (for the brave)
+- IntelliJ IDEA (highly recommended).
+You won't have much fun with Eclipse.
-    - IntelliJ IDEA 2017.2.2
+    - IntelliJ IDEA 2017.2.2 or newer.
+The Community Edition is fine.
-    - Kotlin Plugin 1.1.4-release-IJ2017.2-3
+    - Latest Kotlin Plugin

 # Preparation